 About Binchester Roman Fort

-Binchester Roman Fort contains the remains of one of the largest Roman fortifications in northern Britain.
-Founded around 80 AD, the fort could play host to a considerable military force and was an important staging post for the Roman military in the region.
+Binchester Roman Fort contains the remains of one of the largest Roman fortifications in northern Britain, that was once a thriving centre of military operations.

-Binchester Roman Fort remained in use throughout the Roman period and a large civilian settlement grew up around it.
-Indeed, locals continued to occupy Binchester Roman Fort for several centuries after the Roman forces departed.
+Binchester Roman Fort remained in use throughout the Roman period and a large civilian settlement grew up around it, with locals continuing to occupy it several centuries after the Roman forces departed.
 The modern-day village of Binchester is about 2 miles to the east of the site.

 Today Binchester Roman Fort site is open to visitors who can explore its atmospheric remains, including two well-preserved bath houses.
 The first lies within the fort complex and holds one of the best preserved hypocausts – or underfloor heating systems – in Britain, while the second lies outside the fort complex, and contains walls still standing 6ft tall!

 Sections of the Roman Dere Road may also be viewed, while excavations of the site are also ongoing to uncover more of its fascinating story.
 There are information boards around the site, while guests may also take guided tours, helping to fully envision what was once a thriving Roman military base.

 Binchester Roman Fort is located 1.5 miles north of Bishop Auckland, and can be reached by heading west off the A688 road.
 Free parking is available onsite, while trains and buses also run into Bishop Auckland, a 30-minute walk to the site.